CocoaNutsUIUC/HealthKit-Demo/README.md

 In this demo, we'll use HealthKit to create the following two functionalities:

-1) Reading user's height, weight, and monthly steps/distance/flights from `HealthStore`
+1) Reading user's height, weight, and steps/distance/flights from `HealthStore` over different time intervals.
-2) Writing user's height, weight, and body mass index to `HealthStore`
+2) Writing user's height, weight, and body mass index to `HealthStore`.

 ### Part I: Interfacing with HealthKit API